 The next island up on our mini Tahitian tour was the famous Bora Bora.
 There are some that say it’s overrated…but I really think it’s beloved for a reason.
 It is beautiful beyond words.
 I mean the island is literally shaped like a heart…can you beat that for a honeymoon?
 Flying in you can glimpse the iconic Mounts Otemanu and Pahia rising up in the middle of a turquoise lagoon surrounding by numerous small motus (small reef islands surrounding an atoll).
 A large number of the resorts are located on motus surrounding the main island.
 The Bora Bora airport is also located on a motu so everyone who arrives will need a boat transfer to get to the main island.
 Most accommodations will arrange this for you.
 However, it is simple if you are doing it unaided.
 Air Tahiti offers a free shuttle ferry that leaves the airport about 20 minutes after your flight arrives and transports you to Vaitape village, one of the main villages on the island.
 We used this on the return trip to the airport and it was easy.
 Arrive to Vaitape about 1.5 hours ahead of your flight and there is a luggage trolley to place your bags, the cost is free, and it will take about 30 minutes to the airport.

 We stayed at the Sofitel Bora Bora which offers both a mainland option and a private island option.
 We lucked out a bit here as we booked the mainland option in an overwater bungalow.
 However, the mainland resort was under construction during our stay and they moved us out of our overwater bungalow.
 We got ourselves an upgrade to the Sofitel Private Island so we could still have that iconic bungalow.
 They have a private boat transfer from the airport (at a cost) and as we arrived in Bora Bora on my birthday, we splurged and arrived to the resort in high style!
 The bungalow here was incredible with a huge bed on which they’d written Happy Birthday in flowers, a glass window in the floor to view the fish swimming below, and a large deck and swim platform.
 Their private island included the use of kayaks, a gorgeous deck to watch the sunset, and a free shuttle to the mainland.
 Take your kayak around their island and when you are about 180 degrees from the resort, get snorkeling…there is a hidden underwater message made of coral that says “I LOVE BORA BORA” that makes for quite the underwater photo.
-Their restaurant on the island was delicious but, as with most resort dining, pricey.
-Cocktails run about 20 USD each and meals around 30-50 USD.
+Their restaurant on the island was delicious with cocktails running about 20 USD each and meals around 30-50 USD.
 However, an ample breakfast buffet was included.

 While it is easy to stay in your gorgeous resort for your ENTIRE stay, get out and explore Bora Bora!
 We rented this adorable tiny car called a Twizzy which essentially felt like a go-cart (see pics) but got us around.
 If you’re feeling peckish, there are multiple “snack” stands on the beach offering basic Polynesian fare and sandwiches, salads, fries.
 We ate at Snack Matira on Matira Beach, a large white sand public beach with a beautiful turquoise lagoon.
 A must do is the obligatory visit to legendary Bloody Mary’s where scores of celebrities have eaten and their names are written on a large wooden board outside of the door.
 Here you’ll find casual tables atop a sand floor and roaming roosters throughout the restaurant.
 I’d advise going for lunch as it gets packed at dinner time.
 Finally, we did a one day swimming with sharks tour which I’d highly recommend.
 We used Shark Boy Bora Bora which was a half day tour of sharks and stingrays.
 They picked us up at the hotel and we had a small group that went just outside of the lagoon to swim with black tipped reef sharks (and one very large lemon shark and a moray eel!).
 On our way back, we stopped to feed the stingrays.
 The guides were super personable and everyone aboard had a great time…don’t forget lots of sunscreen and your waterproof camera!

 Our final island stop was the flower shaped island of Tahaa where breezes carry the sweet vanilla aroma down from numerous vanilla farms that dot the island.
 We boarded a nighttime flight to Tahaa and arrived around 7 pm.
 This island was our honeymoon finale and our splurge luxury accomodation.
 Here we stayed at the impeccable Le Taha’a Private Island Resort and Spa which costs about 700 USD per night.
 This was definitely way above our usual travel budget but we wanted that final overwater bungalow honeymoon experience.
-Here though, I will add that I initially booked this many months ahead of time on Orbitz at the 700 rate but I always try to book refundable rates and as the date approaches recheck.
-I lucked out as about 2 weeks before, the rate reduced to around 500 or so per night so I cancelled my initial reservation and rebooked saving hundreds.
-I love Orbitz!

 The service at this Relais and Chateaux hotel was excellent.
 From the moment our bags hit the luggage carousel, a representative from the hotel had them in hand and whisked them and us to a spectacular teak boat that would transport us to the resort located on it’s own private motu.
 The boat ride is about 45 minutes and if we could, we’d have chosen an earlier flight from Bora Bora to make this trip in the daylight; however, the arrival was no less impressive with a cavernous open air lobby and fragrant flower crowns for our heads.
 The room was nothing short of incredible…a huge bed in the middle of a very spacious room adorned with a bed of flowers fashioned into a heart shape greeted us.
 There was also a glass topped chest at the foot of the bed that could be opened to view the fish.
 A huge soaking tub (with another small fish window) and large polynesian wooden doors separated the bathroom from the main room.
 A huge floor to ceiling glass slider gave us a dream worthy view of the turquoise waters surrounding the motu and a giant private deck with lounge chair completed the very impressive bungalow.
 You could also walk down the wooden steps from your deck directly into the water for a quick dip to cool off.
 I think this was the MOST spectacular room in which we have stayed.

 The rest of the resort packed no less of a punch.
 There is a large infinity pool with a pool bar, named Le Place, and two other on side restaurants, Le Vanille, the main restaurant which feels like you’re eating in a treehouse, and Ohiri, a reservations only dining space.
-Similar to other Tahiti resorts, the food here is very costly, heavily seafood based and cocktails cost about 20 USD.
+Similar to other Tahiti resorts, the food here is heavily seafood based and cocktails cost about 20 USD.
 We did dine here a few times and it was very delicious; however, we much preferred room service where they would set up more basic fare (club sandwiches, burgers, pastas) on your private deck and the setup was pretty grand.
 The final tip is that you can take their free shuttle to the mainland and there is a basic pizza place, Ma’a Viti Pizza, located there to grab a quick bite.

 Mostly we relaxed at the resort and enjoyed their Coral Garden teeming with thousands of fish located just steps from the bungalow located in the channel between the resort and the neighboring motu.
 It was really simple to don your suit and snorkel gear and hop in numerous times a day.
 Tip: Walk all the way up the garden to the very end were the current enters and then you can just float through the coral garden with the current and feel completely weightless while you watch beautiful fish pass by.
 Here we also saw an octopus and a lion fish!
 They also supply kayaks and paddleboards for free so you can get out and explore the crystal clear waters and watch rays pass under your board.